-- 1. Statement of the Problem (understanding of the problem, (10%) - Demonstrated understanding of the problem. - Demonstrated importance of research questions, goals and objectives, including alignment with the aims of the solicitation. - Demonstrated awareness of the state of current research. - 2.
-Project Design and Implementation (quality and technical merit) (50%). - · Feasibility of proposed project. - Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - Feasibility of completing the deliverables noted in the solicitation. - 3.
-Capabilities and Competencies (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (15%) - Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project.
+- 1. Statement of the Problem and Research Questions (understanding of the problem) (15%) - Demonstrated understanding of the complex justice system issues involving American Indian and Alaska Native communities. - Demonstrated understanding of the appropriate role of federal, tribal, state, and local agencies in addressing crime and victimization. - Demonstrated importance of the proposed tribal criminal justice issue or issues under consideration, including alignment with the aims of the solicitation. - Demonstrated awareness of the state of current research as it regards the proposed criminal justice issue or issues under consideration. - 2.
+Project Design and Implementation (quality and technical merit) (50%). - Feasibility of proposed project. - Soundness of the approach to addressing the stated aim(s) of the proposed project. - Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - Demonstrated understanding of the principles behind tribally driven research that results in tangible and mutually beneficial studies. - Feasibility of completing the deliverables noted in the solicitation.

+- 3. Capabilities and Competencies of Proposed Staff (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (15%) - Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort. - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project.